Guim3/guim3.github.io/_posts/2017-09-20-Fantastic-GANs-and-where-to-find-them-II.md

 	3. __Improved DCGANs__: another improvement over the previous baseline, DCGANs.
 It allows generating higher-resolution images.
 	4. __Conditional GANs (cGANs)__: GANs that use label information to enhance the quality of the images and control how these images will look.
 	5. __InfoGANs__: this type is able to encode meaningful image features in a completely unsupervised way.
 For example, on the digit dataset MNIST, they encode the rotation of the digit.
-	6. __Wassertein GANs (WGANs)__: redesign of the original loss function, which correlates with image quality.
+	6. __Wasserstein GANs (WGANs)__: redesign of the original loss function, which correlates with image quality.
 This also improves training stability and makes WGANs less reliant on the network architecture.

 ## <a name="gans-evolution-II"></a> GANs: the evolution (part II)

 ### <a name="impWGANs"></a> Improved WGANs (WGAN-GP)
-**TL;DR:** take Wassertein GANs and remove weight clipping - which is the cause of some undesirable behaviours - for gradient penalty.
+**TL;DR:** take Wasserstein GANs and remove weight clipping - which is the cause of some undesirable behaviours - for gradient penalty.
 This results in faster convergence, higher quality samples and a more stable training.

 [[Article]][impWGAN_paper] [[Code]][impWGAN_code]